 But even superheros need to rest- both physically and mentally– ESPECIALLY in times as exhausting, traumatizing, and overwhelming as what we’re currently living through.

-You may already be aware of these resources, but just in case you aren’t, I encourage you to look into the following African American therapy organizations:
+You may already be aware of these resources, but just in case you aren’t, I encourage you to look into the following Black therapy organizations:

-Steel Smiling: this Pittsburgh organization prioritizes affordable mental healthcare for African Americans, and works to bring mental health support through “education, advocacy, and awareness.”
+Steel Smiling: this Pittsburgh organization prioritizes affordable mental healthcare for the Black community, and works to bring mental health support through “education, advocacy, and awareness.”
 If you are a Black person in Pittsburgh in need of mental health therapy, but have little to no health insurance, this organization will help cover those costs, and ensure that you are “connected with a Black, culturally-sensitive, clinical professional in a timely manner.” – Julius Boatwright, Founder & CEO of Steel Smiling.

 *If you are a white/ non-black person who would like to support this organization, you can donate here.